Konbaung dynasty: Literature and arts

 During the Konbaung period, the techniques of European painting like linear perspective, chiaroscuro and sfumato became more established amongst Burmese painting style.
 Temple paintings from this period utilized techniques such as by casting shadows and distance haze on traditional Burmese styles.
-The Konbaung period also developed parabaik folding-book manuscripts styles that recorded court and royal acitivies by painting on white parakbaik.
+The Konbaung period also developed parabaik folding-book manuscripts styles that recorded court and royal activities by painting on white parabaik.

-In the earlier part of the dynasty between 1789 and 1853, the Amarapura style of Buddha image statuary art developed.
+In the earlier part of the dynasty, between 1789 and 1853, the Amarapura style of Buddha image statuary art developed.
 Artisans used a unique style using wood gild with gold leaf and red lacquer.
 The rounder faced image of the Buddha from this period may have been influenced by the capture of the Mahamuni Image from Arakan.
 After Mindon Min moved the capital to Mandalay, a new Mandalay style of Buddha images developed, depicting a new curly-haired Buddha image and using alabaster and bronze as materials.
 This later style would be retained through the British colonial period.